danielsaidi/website_danielsaidi/_posts/2017/2017-08-23-alamofire-realm.md

 Whenever a request fails, Alamofire will ask the retrier if it should be retried.
-The retrier will trigger a retry if the request is not a failing auth (read more about the commented out 401 later down).
+The retrier will trigger a retry if the request is not a failing auth (read more about the commented out 401 later).
 If not, it just lets the request fail.

 If a request should be retried, it's added it to a retry queue.
 The retrier then triggers an authorization.
 Once it completes, the retrier checks if it succeeded.